-The McDonald College is a member of the NSW Association of Independent Schools and delivers the Board of Studies, Teaching and Educational Standards NSW (BOSTES) curriculum from Year 3 to Year 12.
-The College meets all compliance requirements in order to maintain it's full registration and accreditation credentials with BOSTES.
+The McDonald College is a member of the NSW Association of Independent Schools and delivers the New South Wales Education Standards Authority (NESA) curriculum from Year 3 to Year 12.
+The College meets all compliance requirements in order to maintain it's full registration and accreditation credentials with NESA.